-The first part of the trail is quite monotonous and there isn’t much to see as a heavy cover of trees on the lake side blocks everything.
+The first part of the trail is quite monotonous and there isn’t much to see as a heavy cover of trees on the lakeside blocks everything.
 At times, the trees part a bit and the brilliant blues and greens of Lake Louise shine through.
-These are also good spots to rest up and click a few pics on the up-hill climb.
-Check out my husband enjoying the view of the lake below in the video.
+These are also good spots to rest up and click a few pics on the uphill climb.

-You know you are near the end of the hike when the sound of falling water reaches your ear.
-Soon, you will lay your eyes on this beautiful gushing water that spills the overflowing water from Lake Agnes down the mountain.
-I am sure you will pause here for more photos and videos like I did.
+The first sign that you are approaching the end of the hike, is the sound of falling water.
+Soon, you’ll see the small waterfall created by the overflowing water from Lake Agnes.
+I’m sure you’ll pause here for more photos and videos like I did.
 Only, the promise of tea and cookies made me move from this spot and climb up the stairs that lead to the Lake Agnes Tea House.

-If you go during peak tourist time, the tea house is usually crowded.
-I was very lucky to bag a seat quickly.
-I lost no time in ordering, a pot of tea, chocolate cookies and an Apple Crumble, which is a local favorite.
-There were lunch options and sandwiches on the menu but at this point all I could see was the Desserts section :).
+If you hike up there during peak tourist time, you’ll likely find that the tea house is crowded.
+When I visited, I was very lucky to bag a seat quickly.
+As I was ravenous, I lost no time in placing an order of tea, chocolate chip cookies and Apple Crumble.

-From the tea house if you have the energy you can continue to Little Beehive, Big Beehive and Devil’s Scree for some breathtaking views of Lake Louise and Mirror Lake .
-However, if your fitness levels match mine, you may just prefer to head back to Lake Louise and call it a day! if you plan to do this hike or have hiked some other beautiful trails, let me know in the comments.
-I would love to hear from you.
+If the tea has restored your energy, you may consider continuing the hike to Little Beehive, Big Beehive and Devil’s Scree for some breathtaking views of Lake Louise and Mirror Lake .
+However, if your fitness levels match mine, you may just prefer to head back to Lake Louise and call it a day!

 If you like this article, don’t forget to share or pin it.